Traci Ellison, Courtroom Deputy

 Case-related inquiries should be directed to the courtroom deputy.
 All other calls may be directed as follows.:

 1. General Information.
 The Court is currently providing remote access to certain hearings through the Court’s WebEx videoconference facilities.
-Parties, counsel, and other parties in interest are permitted to attend and participate in hearings by telephone and videoconference without prior permission of the Court subject to compliance with the procedures and requirements set forth herein.
-See General Order 2021-06 which details when a court appearance by video or phone is required or optional.
+Parties, counsel, and other participants are permitted to attend and participate in hearings by telephone and videoconference without prior permission of the Court subject to compliance with the procedures and requirements set forth herein.
+See General Order 2023-05 which details when a court appearance is required or optional.

 For WebEx Video Participation/Attendance: